MichalOpoka/ecfr/cfr/title-15-Commerce-Foreign-Trade/subtitle-B-Regulations-Relating-Commerce-Foreign-Trade/chapter-VII-Bureau-Industry-Security-Department-Commerce/subchapter-C-Export-Administration-Regulations/part-772-Definitions-Terms/section-772.1.md

 *Commerce Control List (CCL).* A list of items under the export control jurisdiction of the Bureau of Industry and Security, U.S. Department of Commerce.
 Note that certain additional items described in part 732 of the EAR are also subject to the EAR.
 The CCL is found in supplement no. 1 to part 774 of the EAR.

-*Commingled.* (Cat 1) - Filament to filament blending of thermoplastic fibers and reinforcement fibers in order to produce a fiber reinforcement/matrix mix in total fiber form.

-*Comminution.* (Cat 1) - A process to reduce a material to particles by crushing or grinding.

 *Commodity.* Any article, material, or supply except technology and software.

 *Communications Channel Controller.* (Cat 4) - The physical interface which controls the flow of synchronous or asynchronous digital information.
 It is an assembly that can be integrated into computer or telecommunications equipment to provide communications access.

-*Compensation systems.* (Cat 6) Consist of the primary scalar sensor, one or more reference sensors (e.g., vector magnetometers) together with software that permit reduction of rigid body rotation noise of the platform.
+*Compensation systems.* (Cat 6) Consist of the primary scalar sensor, one or more reference sensors (*e.g.,* vector “magnetometers”) together with software that permit reduction of rigid body rotation noise of the platform.

 *Component.* This is an item that is useful only when used in conjunction with an “end item.”
 “Components” are also commonly referred to as assemblies.
 For purposes of this definition an assembly and a “component” are the same.
 There are two types of “components”: “Major components” and “minor components.”
 A “major component” includes any assembled element which forms a portion of an “end item” without which the “end item” is inoperable.
 For example, for an automobile, “components” will include the engine, transmission, and battery.
 If you do not have all those items, the automobile will not function, or function as effectively.
 A “minor component” includes any assembled element of a “major component.”
 “Components” consist of “parts.”
 References in the CCL to “components” include both “major components” and “minor components.”

 *Composite.* (Cat 1, 2, 6, 8, and 9) - A “matrix” and an additional phase or additional phases consisting of particles, whiskers, fibers or any combination thereof, present for a specific purpose or purposes.

-*Compound rotary table.* (Cat 2) - A table allowing the workpiece to rotate and tilt about two non-parallel axis that can be coordinated simultaneously for “contouring control”.

 “III/V compounds”.
 (Cat 3 and 6) Polycrystalline or binary or complex monocrystalline products consisting of elements of groups IIIA and VA of Mendeleyev's periodic classification table (e.g., gallium arsenide, gallium-aluminum arsenide, indium phosphide).